olivernewth/newth-quartz/content/Learning/Knowledge Management Systems.md

-# Knowledge Management Systems
+# Knowledge Management

-A knowledge management system (KMS) is a framework for organizing, storing, and sharing information within an organization or for personal use.
+A knowledge management system is a framework for organizing, storing, and sharing information within an organization or for personal use.
 An effective KMS helps capture, develop, and utilize knowledge efficiently.

 ## Key Components